 Since I was the one putting money in any of these projects, I was the only one with a possible downside as opposed to just a lack of upside.
 It was my job to protect my investment, and this is more true than usual because I was working with people I already knew weren’t reliable.
 And regardless of the people I was working with I should have had backup plans if someone couldn’t deliver on their end.

-After all when something intended to be repaired and sold, was stolen; for my partner, it meant he wouldn’t make money, but I lost money.
+After all, when something intended to be repaired and sold, was stolen; for my partner, it meant he wouldn’t make money, but I lost money.
 His recklessness and unwillingness to tell me he needed help were almost as responsible for the theft as the thieves.
-But I knew he was being reckless, I knew he was unreliable, making my inaction a contributing factor in the ordeal.
+I knew he was being reckless, I knew he was unreliable, making my inaction a contributing factor in the ordeal.